Vimpelcom, Hutchison in talks on Italian mobile deal

 Group revenue fell 30 percent to 3.52 billion euros ($3.98 billion) hurt by the weak rouble, while operating profit fell 33 percent to $1.4 billion.
 The company said it was on track to deliver its 2015 targets.

 Vimpelcom has 218 million customers across Russia, Italy and a dozen emerging markets including Ukbekistan and Ukraine.
-It is owned by Norway's Telenor, which holds 43 percent of its voting rights, and Fridman, the Russian businessman.
+It is owned by Norway's Telenor (TEL.OL), which holds 43 percent of its voting rights, and Fridman, the Russian businessman.

-(Additional reporting by Pamela Barbaglia in LONDON and Donny Kwok in HONG KONG; Writing by Leila Abboud; Editing by Louise Heavens, Greg Mahlich and Kenneth Maxwell)
+(Additional reporting by Pamela Barbaglia; Writing by Leila Abboud; Editing by Louise Heavens and Greg Mahlich)